busrahazer/simple-python-projects/readMe.md

-# Simple Python Project
+# Simple Python Scripts

-Python projects at a basic level.
+Python scripts at a basic level.

 ## Requirements